 - Convert email newsletters to RSS with https://kill-the-newsletter.com/.

-- Get transcripts of youtube feeds with youtube-sub-extractor.el
+- Get transcripts of youtube feeds with elfeed tube.

 Org Publish is my preferred software for blogging because it allows my blog articles to continue as my part of my personal notes, integrated with my personal knowledge base and my TODO lists.
 This reduces the publishing friction to near zero.
-For single author blogs, I'd say this factor is by far the most important.
+For single author blogs, I'd say this is the most important factor to keep your articles up to date.
+A little garden on the world wide web you curate for the sake of the whole online ecosystem.

-Not much setup required here, see the "Elfeed config", "Youtube Sub Extractor Config" and "Ox Publish Config" headings for usage.
+See the "Elfeed config", and "Ox Publish Config" headings for usage.

 I have ordered these subheadings (Instant Messaging > Email > News & Blogs) by increasing length of both response time and content.
 You can imagine that various author(s) have created great literature representing the eternal word and truths that we spend the rest of our lives communicating with through words and actions, though often it takes time to digest these.
 Emacs, of course, can help with that :).
 A future blog article shall be on just that; how I use Emacs to assist in taking notes on books, spaced repetition and concept mapping.